-Based on the above observations, we propose a two-stage pipeline to explore more effective and semantically enriched internal features to guide the training of shallow blocks.
-(1) \textbf{VAE-based Alignment}: As shown on the right side of Fig. \ref{intro}, self-contained methods like SRA and LayerSync use features from the model itself as guidance.
-However, these guiding features are updated along with training and tend to be noisy and unstable in early stages, lacking a clear semantic structure and the ability to effectively guide shallow layers.
-To address this, we directly use the clean latent features from the VAE as a stable and semantically meaningful guide, helping the model build structured internal representations in the early stage.
+Motivated by these observations, we propose \textbf{Self-Transcendence}, a fully self-guided training strategy that can surpass REPA-level performance but without external supervision.
+Self-Transcendence guides DiT training in two stages.
+The first stage performs \textbf{VAE Structure Guidance}.
+As shown on the left side of Fig. \ref{intro}, the guiding features of SRA and LayerSync are updated along with training and tend to be noisy and unstable in the early stages.
+To address this, we directly use the clean VAE latent features within the standard latent diffusion framework to guide the model building structured internal representations.
 However, while providing a good starting point, the semantic richness of VAE features is limited.
-This motivates our second stage of (2) \textbf{Self-guided Representation Alignment}: After a warm-up phase, we extract intermediate features from deeper layer of the partially trained model and apply classifier-free guidance (CFG) to help the model generating stronger internal semantics, as shown in Fig. \ref{intro}.
+Therefore, we perform a second stage of \textbf{Self-guided Representation Alignment}.
+After a warm-up phase, we extract intermediate features from the deeper layer of the partially trained model and apply classifier-free guidance (CFG) to help the guidance feature obtain stronger internal semantics.

 This two-stage strategy not only enjoys the benefits of the standard latent diffusion framework (\ie, VAE feature), but is also entirely self-contained, achieving self-transcendence for training DiT models.
-While training such a guiding model incurs some overhead, it greatly accelerates the subsequent DiT training.
-Unlike the use of external vision encoders in prior work \cite{repa, reed}, our approach does not require external data, and it is overall more efficient.
-Our method offers a new perspective, showing that the internal features from the DiT model itself can serve as effective guidance.
-Our contributions are summarized as follows: \begin{itemize} \item We introduce Self-Transcendence, a fully self-guided training framework to improve DiT model training without relying on external features. \item We propose a two-stage pipeline to obtain a semantically richer internal representation, which first aligns shallow-layer with VAE latent features, and then enhances intermediate features using CFG. \item We show that our method achieves on par performance with REPA in both convergence and generation quality, while having more flexibility for different backbones.
+Training the guiding model adds modest overhead but substantially speeds up subsequent DiT training.
+Unlike prior methods that rely on external vision encoders \cite{repa, reed}, our method shows that the internal features of the DiT model itself can serve as an effective guidance.
+The proposed approach does not require external data and model and is overall more cost-effective.

+Our contributions are summarized as follows: \begin{itemize} \item We introduce Self-Transcendence, a fully self-guided training framework to improve DiT model training without relying on external features. \item We propose a two-stage pipeline to obtain a semantically richer internal representation, which first aligns shallow-layer with VAE latent features, and then enhances intermediate features using CFG. \item We show that our method achieves even better performance than REPA in both convergence and generation quality, but without using external data and external features.

 \end{itemize}